Abdur Raheem Green

-Abdur Raheem Green (born: Anthony Waclaw Gavin Green; 1964), is a British convert to Islam who is known in some Muslim communities for his work in Dawah, both in televised formal settings and informal contexts such as Hyde Park's Speakers Corner.
+Abdur Raheem Green (born: Anthony Waclaw Gavin Green; September 1964) is a British Islamic preacher who is known in some Muslim communities for his work in Dawah, both in televised formal settings and informal contexts such as Hyde Park's Speakers Corner.
 He is the chairman of iERA, the Islamic Education and Research Academy.

 Early life

 Green was born in Dar es Salaam, Tanzania.
 His father was a colonial administrator in the British Empire and his mother is Polish.
 His father was agnostic and his mother a devout Roman Catholic.
 Green was raised in the Roman Catholic faith from a young age.

 Green attended a Monastic Roman Catholic boarding school, St Martin's Ampleforth at Gilling Castle, and then Ampleforth College.
-When he was 11, his father took a job in Cairo, and so Green would travel to stay there during his school holidays.
+When he was 11, his father took a job in Cairo, and Green would travel to stay there during his school holidays.
 He studied history at the University of London, but did not complete his degree because of a growing disillusionment with what he regarded as the Eurocentric teaching of the British educational system.